Engineering Apprenticeship – Level 2

-Engineering covers a wide range of careers from building and transport to cosmetics.
-Engineers work in all kinds of environments from offices to getting ‘their hands dirty’.
-They can influence every aspect of modern life from designing and manufacturing your iPod to ensuring that you satellite dish can transfer images to your television.
+Engineering covers a wide range of careers in design, build, test and repair of transport, electronic devices and food production.
+Engineers work in all kinds of environments including offices and in a manufacturing environment.
+They can influence every aspect of modern life from designing and manufacturing your iPad to ensuring that your satellite dish can transfer images to your television.

-- A 1 or 2 year technical certificate is achieved on day-release at an agreed
+· A 1 or 2 year technical certificate is achieved on day-release in our own purpose built premises

-- At least 4 GCSEs grade Cs or above
+· At least 4 GCSEs grade 4’s or above

-Below are some of the different types of engineering apprenticeships:
+Below are some of the different types of Engineering Level 2 apprenticeships:

 Mechanical Engineering – Mechanical fitters help to build or repair machinery that can make things.
 Producing and/or fitting parts and equipment together by using drawings or actually finding out the size of components and how they fit.